kwonsjay/TrollPoll/README.md

 A clone of the live audience polling feature of Poll Everywhere.

-- Single Page Application (SPA) with extensive use of Backbone, jQuery, and RoR.
+- Single Page Application (SPA) with extensive use of Backbone.js, jQuery, and RoR.
 - Incorporated Twilio API to handle vote logging.
+- Incorporated Pusher API for real-time updates from server.
-- Interactive charts using gRaphael.
+- Interactive charts using gRaphael (customized for donuts).
 - Custom CSS and design.